foc-me/local-indexed/readme.md

     * param `value: any`: insert value
     * return `Promise<K>`: key

-    insert value into object store
+    Insert value into object store.

-    type of the inserted value should extend `object` as something like number cannot be inserted into object store
+    Type of the inserted value should extend `object` as something like number cannot be inserted into object store.

-    `LDBCollection.insert()` returns the key of the newly inserted row
+    `LDBCollection.insert()` returns the key of the newly inserted row.

     ```javascript
     import localIndexed from "@focme/local-indexed"